n8ta/Learning-Rebound/Lesson3.md

 ```
 (Ef-E0)/E0 = .000000342394
 ```
+## Accessing Variables and Methods of Classes (like the particles class)
 Another way to get information from the simulation is to access particles objects within the simulation object.
 ```
 planet0 = sim.particles[0]